Athaodam/essays/README.md

 # Plants of Cambodia

 The Kingdom of ==Cambodia=={Q424} is considered a "biodiversity hotspot" in mainland ==Southeast Asia=={Q11708}.[^2] Plants are very important in many parts of Cambodian day life and culture.
 They are eaten as food, made into medicines, used as decoration, and are incorporated into specific rituals for many ==rites of passage=={Q1131696} and community events.
+Past and ongoing research has demonstrated that many plants fall under what is known as the "food-medicine spectrum", meaning that depending on the context, a given plant can be transformed and consumed for different purposes.
+While it's easier for us to think in rigid categories, it's also important to reali

 # Our Mission